wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

 What will guests walk away with?

-We will plan our party, invite our guests, and cut to the action.
+In cocktails, we plan our party, invite our guests, and cut to the action.

 ## Party Planning

 To plan our party we will decide on an occasion, setting, and host.